 Anyone can teach a security officer training class.
 I would say even a chimp can teach a class of employees something and possibly be more effective than some of the consultants/trainers I’ve listened to.

-The first step to a successful security guard training program is finding a great instructor and materials list.
-Without those tools, you can’t train anyone on anything.
+The first step to a creating the best security guard training program possible is finding a great instructor and materials list.
+Without those tools, you can’t successfully train anyone on anything.

 It doesn’t matter if you utilize videos, books, manuals, handbooks, powerpoint presentations, or cartoon characters.
 If your instructor is as interesting as a cow patty it simply won’t work.
 But I have also seen people who could read the phone book and keep you interested like a Stephen King novel.